Deformations of Dimer Models: Large examples

 \foreach \n in {30,31,32,33}{\draw [line width=\nodewidth, fill=black] (B\n) circle [radius=\noderad];} \foreach \n in {30,31,32,33}{\draw [line width=\nodewidth, fill=white] (W\n) circle [radius=\noderad];} }

-By Lemma~\ref{bypass_removable}, some edges constituting the zigzag paths $x^\prime_1, x^\prime_2, x^\prime_3$ shown in Figure~\ref{ex_large_dimer3_zigzag} might be removed by the operation (zig-5).
-Thus, paying attention to these zigzag paths, we apply (zig-5) to $\overline{\nu}^\zig_\calX(\Gamma)$ and make it consistent.
-Namely, if we remove pairs of edges (1)--(5) shown in the type A (left) of Figure~\ref{ex_large_dimer3}, which are the intersections of pairs of zigzag paths on the universal cover that intersect with each other in the same direction more than once, from $\overline{\nu}^\zig_\calX(\Gamma)$ with this order.
-Then, we have the dimer model shown in the left of Figure~\ref{ex_large_dimer4}, and applying (zig-6) we finally have the dimer model $\nu^\zig_\calX(\Gamma, \{z_1,z_2,z_3\})$ shown in the right of Figure~\ref{ex_large_dimer4}.
+By Lemma~\ref{bypass_removable}, some edges constituting the zigzag paths $x^\prime_1$, $x^\prime_2$, $x^\prime_3$ shown in Figure~\ref{ex_large_dimer3_zigzag} might be removed by the operation (zig-5).
+Thus, paying attention to these zigzag paths, we apply~(zig-5) to $\overline{\nu}^\zig_\calX(\Gamma)$ and make it consistent.
+Namely, we remove pairs of edges (1)--(5) shown in the type~A (left) of Figure~\ref{ex_large_dimer3}, which are the intersections of pairs of zigzag paths on the universal cover that intersect with each other in the same direction more than once, from $\overline{\nu}^\zig_\calX(\Gamma)$ with this order.
+Then we have the dimer model shown in the left of Figure~\ref{ex_large_dimer4}.
+Applying (join), we finally have the dimer model $\nu^\zig_\calX(\Gamma, \{z_1,z_2,z_3\})$ shown in the right of Fi\-gu\-re~\ref{ex_large_dimer4}.\looseness=1

-Whereas there are other ways to remove edges.
-For example, if we remove pairs of edges (1)--(5) shown in the type B (right) of Figure~\ref{ex_large_dimer3}, then we have another dimer model shown in the left of Figure~\ref{ex_large_dimer5}, and applying (zig-6) we have the dimer model $\nu^\zig_\calX(\Gamma, \{z_1,z_2,z_3\})$ shown in the right of Figure~\ref{ex_large_dimer5}.
+There are also other ways to remove edges.
+For example, if we remove pairs of edges (1)--(5) shown in the type B (right) of Fi\-gu\-re~\ref{ex_large_dimer3}, then we have the dimer model shown in the left of Figure~\ref{ex_large_dimer5}, and applying (join) we have the dimer model $\nu^\zig_\calX(\Gamma, \{z_1,z_2,z_3\})$ shown in the right of Figure~\ref{ex_large_dimer5}.

-Let $\Gamma_A$ (resp. $\Gamma_B$) be the deformed dimer model shown in the right of Figure~\ref{ex_large_dimer4} (resp.
-Figure~\ref{ex_large_dimer5}).
-We can check that $\Gamma_A$ and $\Gamma_B$ are not isomorphic, but they are mutation equivalent.
-Indeed, by applying the mutations of $\Gamma_B$ at the faces $1,\cdots,10$ with this order (see Figure~\ref{ex_mutation_equiv_AB}), we can recover $\Gamma_A$.
-Here, we recall that the mutation of a dimer model can be defined at a quadrangle face.
-Although some faces indexed by $\{1,\cdots,10\}$ are not quadrangle, such faces will be a quadrangle in the process of these series of mutations.
+Let $\Gamma_A$ (resp.~$\Gamma_B$) be the deformed dimer model shown in the right of Figure~\ref{ex_large_dimer4} (resp.\ Fi\-gu\-re~\ref{ex_large_dimer5}).
+We can check that $\Gamma_A$ and $\Gamma_B$ are not isomorphic, but they are mutation-equivalent.
+Indeed, by applying the mutations of $\Gamma_B$ at the faces $1,\dots,10$ in this order (see Figure~\ref{ex_mutation_equiv_AB}), we recover $\Gamma_A$.
+Here, we recall that a mutation of a dimer model can be defined at any quadrangle face.
+Although some faces indexed by $\{1,\dots,10\}$ are not quadrangle, such faces will become quadrangles during the process of this series of mutations.